-If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this article.
+If you want to relocate to Canada from Nigeria and access all the benefits of a permanent Canadian resident, then you must read this post.

 For the past 2 months, I have been receiving lots of email requests to publish an article about relocating to Canada from Nigeria.

-Usually, I don’t pay much attention to such email requests to publish a post because I always have my content calendar mapped out for the next 3 months.
+Usually, I don’t pay much attention to such email requests to publish a post because I always have my content calendar mapped out up till the next 3 months.

-But I guess the people who sent the requests just want something real and tangible that is coming from a trusted source.
+But I guess the people who sent the requests just want something real and genuine that is coming from a trusted source.

 But now, I think I have every reason to share this now!